pmichalski98/javascript/packages/nextjs/MIGRATION.md

 }
 ```

-The method now becomes asynchronous.
+The `auth`method now becomes asynchronous.
 You will need to make the following changes to the snippet above to make it compatible.

 ```diff
 - export function GET() {